Brazil manifestos seek to rein in Bolsonaro before election

 They underscore widely held concern Bolsonaro may follow U.S. President Donald Trump’s lead in rejecting election results and attempting to cling to power.
 In a country whose democracy is mere decades old, that specter has encouraged hundreds of thousands of people — even those who previously refrained from sticking their necks out — to sign the letters.
 The president has not only refused to sign on, but also belittled the initiatives.

-“We are at risk of a coup, so civil society must stand up and fight against that to guarantee democracy,” José Carlos Dias, a lawyer who helped write the 1977 letter and the two that will be read Thursday, told The Associated Press.
+“We are at risk of a coup, so civil society must stand up and fight against that to guarantee democracy,” José Carlos Dias, a former justice minister who helped write the 1977 letter and the two that will be read Thursday, told The Associated Press.

+In Sao Paulo, drivers stuck in traffic on one of the main roads to the law school applauded and honked as marching students chanted pro-democracy slogans.
+A huge inflatable electronic voting machine by the building’s main entrance said “RESPECT THE VOTE”.

+Inside, hundreds of guests gathered in the university’s Great Hall to hear speeches, while others stood outside watching on big flat screens.

 The first of the new letters, composed by the law school’s alumni, has received over 880,000 signatures since its online launch July 26.
 Among them are musicians including Caetano Veloso and Gilberto Gil, and high-profile bankers, executives and presidential candidates.
 Former President Luiz Inácio Lula da Silva, who leads all polls ahead of the October election, is among them.